twocentstudios/twocentstudios.github.com/_posts/2016-06-25-a-deep-dive-into-ios- messages-extensions.markdown

 I've given an overview of Messages Extensions.
 We then walked through an example extension that uses some of the available features of Messages.framework.
 Finally, we covered a few advanced features.

-I'm excited to see what kinds of Messages Extensions are available at launch come this Fall.
+I'm excited to see what kinds of Messages Extensions are available at iOS 10 launch come this Fall.

 I'll do my best to keep this post updated as subsequent betas are shipped.
 Feel free to ping me [@twocentstudios](https://twitter.com/twocentstudios) on Twitter if you have questions or comments.